Aims of the Mathematics Department

 Staff Names and Roles

-Mrs E Graham
+Mrs E. Graham

-Mr A Imponenti
+Mr A. Imponenti

-Mr F McGuinness
+Mr F. McGuinness

 What Careers Will I Require Mathematics For?

 It is very difficult to think of an employer who does not enquire about a potential employee’s numeracy or ability in Mathematics.
-Therefore it is important that your child works to his/her fullest potential in any course of study.
+Therefore it is important that your child works to their fullest potential in any course of study.